Leadwerks/Documentation/Lua/EntityScripting.md

 return MyPlayer
 ```

-Now we need to create a simple scene to test the component in.
+Now we need to create a simple scene to test the script in.
 Create a large flat box for the floor.
-Create a small box for the player, change the color to make it stand out, and add your new component to it.
+Create a small box for the player, change the color to make it stand out, and add your new script to it.
 Finally, add a camera that points down at a 45 degree angle, so that it can see most of the floor.
 You can also set the skybox to the default sky in the [world properties](worldsettings.md) dialog, if you wish.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/myplayercomponent3.png?raw=true)

-Once your scene is set up, you can run the game to try your new component.
+Once your scene is set up, you can run the game to try your new script.
 You should be able to control the player box with the arrow keys.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/myplayercomponent4.png?raw=true)

-Now let's change the component so that it automatically creates a camera and updates it each frame, to follow the player.
-Delete the camera from your scene and replace the component code with this:
+Now let's change the script so that it automatically creates a camera and updates it each frame, to follow the player.
+Delete the camera from your scene and replace the script code with this:

 ```lua
 MyPlayer = {}